Scorch879/React-NextJS-Components/PART-B-REACT-NEXTJS/README.md

-# Next.js Student Information App
+# React / NextJS App

 ## Overview
 This project is a Next.js application that allows users to input and preview student information.
 It features a modern UI with a header, tabbed navigation, and responsive design.